 How can international applicants finance their law school education?

-You will need to fund your law school education through some combination of the following:
+The vast majority of international law students fund their education through some combination of the following:

 - Depending on your LSAT and transcript evaluation, you may earn merit scholarships at your school of choice.
-Don’t forget to see our page on how to increase these award amounts to offset your tuition burden.
+Learn more at Financial Aid and Scholarships for Law School.